coinfilip/frontend-mentor/newbie/single-price-grid-component-master/README.md

 grid-template-rows: 45.47% 54.53%;
 ```

+First line defines two columns of the equal length, while the second one defines two rows of one that is 45.47% of the container and the other covering 54.53% of the same container.

 And this one on the other hand, is for mobile.

 ```css
 grid-template-columns: 1fr;
 grid-template-rows: 267px 228px 227px;
 ```

+First line defines only one column, and the second one defines 3 rows with varying sizes / height values.

 Another one is the extra margin space on mobile design that I haven't noticed until I scroll back down to work on the last section.
 It was fixed by using the ```margin-bottom``` property on main element.